by Michael Damico

 Since we are both artists, we truly understand what we need from a helping hand when it comes time to produce art.
 Sometimes we need silence.
 Other times we need silent non-silence.
 That is, being supportive without being blatantly and vocally expressive about it.
 Although, that’s subject to change according to the other’s needs.

-Sometimes we might need some really abstract support that’s just under the surface.
+Married life for artist couples sometimes means needing some really abstract support that’s just under the surface.
 But it gets expressed in ways that avoids throwing the other off balance.
 It’s kind of like what I imagine it’s like for a tightrope walker: if you start yelling, “You can do it!” then the walker might fall.
 But if you stand by silently and reserved, then the walker has the freedom to practice, fall, and eventually succeed.

-Artist partners supporting each other is incredibly fluid.
+Married life for artist partners supporting each other is incredibly fluid.
 At least it is for us.
 The supportive role is not a ‘set-it-and-leave-it’ type of engagement.
 Rather, it can shift, flip flop, change, etc. very easily.
 So, for us, as counter-intuitive as the words sound….being open to the change and fluidity actually provides us both with stability and security.

 Freedom to Work the Room